Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 So far we've refactored to reduce repeated code, but there are so many other reasons we might want to refactor!
 A common reason is improving our code organization.
 We often want functions that operate directly on a particular class to be bundled with that class's code.
 We save time by having those functions ship with the class and be easy to find and navigate.

 There are many kinds of functions we package with classes, but let's focus on initializers for a moment.
 All classes have some kind of initializer, whether it's the default that the language provides or one we write ourselves. **Convenience Initializers** are functions other than the default initializer that let us perform some extra logic or set up defaults to create an instance of a class.
-Tying it back to `Hello Books`, if we know that we'll frequently have a dictionary and want to create a `Book` from its contents, we might want a convenience initializer that ships with the `Book` class to handle the task.
+Tying it back to `Hello Books`, if we know that we'll frequently have a dictionary and want to create a `Book` from its contents, we might want a convenience initializer bundled with the `Book` class to handle the task.

 ## Class Methods